-The Company as an NBFC mobilization of resources at optimal cost and its deployment inthe most profitable and secured manner constitutes the two important functions of thecompany.
-The main source of funding for the company continues to be credit lines from thebanks and financial institutions.
+The Company as an NBFC mobilisation of resources at optimal cost and its deployment inthe most profitable and secured manner constitutes the two important functions of theCompany.
+The main source of funding for the Company continues to be credit lines from thebanks and financial institutions.
 Your Company as at 31st March 2021 availedvarious credit facilities from 25 banks 1 NBFC (Bajaj Finance) NABARD and InternationalFinance Corporation (IFC).

-Management has been making continuous efforts to broaden the resource base of thecompany so as to maintain its competitive edge.
-The next important source of funding isthe issue of privately placed Secured Redeemable Non-Convertible Debentures (NCDs).
+Management has been making continuous efforts to broaden the resource base of theCompany so as to maintain its competitive edge.
+The next important source of funding isthe issue of Secured Redeemable Non-Convertible Debentures (NCDs).
 In addition theCompany also raised funds through the issue of Commercial Papers (CPs).

-Your directors are confident that the company will be able to raise adequate resourcesfor onward lending in line with its business plans.
+Your directors are confident that the Company will be able to raise adequate resourcesfor onward lending in line with its business plans.

 7. MANAGEMENT DISCUSSION AND ANALYSIS

 Management Discussion and Analysis Report is attached and forms an integral part of theAnnual Report.
-The report discusses in detail the overall industry situation economicdevelopments sector wise performance outlook and state of companys affairs.
+The report discusses in detail the overall industry situation economicdevelopments sector wise performance outlook and state of company's affairs.

 8. REPORT ON CORPORATE GOVERNANCE